The College complies with nondiscrimination regulations under the following laws, as amended:

-In response to a report of prohibited conduct as defined in Administrative Rule 4.0901.01; the Compliance Director will assign an investigator to conduct an investigation, unless one of the following exceptions apply:
+In response to a report of prohibited conduct as defined in Administrative Rule 4.0901.01; the Director, Office of Equal Opportunity Compliance will assign an investigator to conduct an investigation, unless one of the following exceptions apply:

-- If a complainant stops participating in the investigation process, the College will either serve as the complainant moving forward, or the Compliance Director will resolve the complaint, if appropriate, and modify procedures as necessary;
+2) If a complainant stops participating in the investigation process, the College will either serve as the complainant moving forward, or the Director, Office of Equal Opportunity Compliance will resolve the complaint, if appropriate, and modify procedures as necessary;

-- If a respondent admits responsibility for the alleged conduct, the Compliance Director shall have discretion to resolve the complaint outside the investigation process or to provide modified procedures and appropriate sanctions/remedies to prevent the recurrence of the conduct; or
+3) If a respondent admits responsibility for the alleged conduct, the Director, Office of Equal Opportunity Compliance shall have discretion to resolve the complaint outside the investigation process or to provide modified procedures and appropriate sanctions/remedies to prevent the recurrence of the conduct; or